-Intrusion detection and prevention: HubSpot implemented a Web Application Firewall (WAF) solution to protect all hosted sites as well as HubSpot Service access.
+Intrusion detection and prevention: HubSpot implemented a Web Application Firewall (WAF) solution to protect hosted customer websites and other internet-accessible applications.
 The WAF is designed to identify and prevent attacks against publicly available network services.

 Static code analysis: Security reviews of code stored in HubSpot’s source code repositories is performed, checking for coding best practices and identifiable software flaws.

 Penetration testing: HubSpot maintains relationships with industry recognized penetration testing service providers for four annual penetration tests.
 The intent of the penetration tests is to identify and resolve foreseeable attack vectors and potential abuse scenarios.

 Bug bounty: A bug bounty program invites and incentivizes independent security researchers to ethically discover and disclose security flaws.
 HubSpot implemented a bug bounty program in an effort to widen the available opportunities to engage with the security community and improve the product defenses against sophisticated attacks.

 Product access: A subset of HubSpot’s employees have access to the products and to customer data via controlled interfaces.
 The intent of providing access to a subset of employees is to provide effective customer support, to troubleshoot potential problems, to detect and respond to security incidents and implement data security.
 Access is enabled through “just in time” requests for access; all such requests are logged.
 Employees are granted access by role, and reviews of high risk privilege grants are initiated daily.
 Employee roles are reviewed at least once every six months.